-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
+May be repeated for a total of 3 credits.

 COMM 332: Media Management

 An advanced study of the management of media organizations, this course includes segments on historical and contemporary management theory, ethics in management, financial and human resources, promotion and marketing, programming, and regulation.